JRL-CARI-CNR-UNIBS/graph_core/docs/tutorial/tutorial_intro.md

 std::make_shared<graph::core::RRT>(metrics,collision_checker,sampler,logger);
 ```

-4. Define the start and goal nodes.
-Note that you can also use ```graph::core::get_param(..)``` function to read the start and goal configurations from param
+4. Define the start and goal nodes for the path planning process.
+You can specify these configurations directly, or use the `graph::core::get_param(..)` function to read the start and goal configurations from parameter files.
+This approach allows you to manage configurations more flexibly, especially when working with complex or varying setups.

 ```cpp
 // Define start and goal nodes